Use this free on-line guide to diagnose problems and make repairs around your home. Find parts and supplies too.

 Don't:

-• Never heat sealed packages or containers in the microwave.
+• Never heat sealed packages or containers in the microwave unless instructed to do so.

 • Puncture food such as whole apples and potatoes so steam can escape.

-• Don't overheat liquids, they can virtually explode out of their container when moved or something is put into the liquid.
+• Don't overheat liquids, they can virtually explode out of their container when moved or something is placed into the liquid.

 • Use a pot holder when removing anything from the microwave oven.